crumplecup/crumplecup.github.io/content/latex_flow.md

 hi SpellBad cterm=underline guifg=Red
 ```

 According to the link referenced in the top comment, including `ckj` will prevent Asian characters from being flagged as misspelled.
 Then if I quote my favorite poet, Lao Tsu, the block will not be highlighted as an error.
 Otherwise, I believe English `en` is the default language.
 The `spellsuggest` field sorts spelling suggestions according to what matches `best`, and I specify seven options for each error.
 My leader key is currently mapped to the comma key, so `,y` calls the `:set spell` command, which turns spell-check on or off.
-I do not get a lot of use setting spell-check to a toggle, because in Latex editing I leave spell-check on all the time.
+I do not get a lot of use setting spell-check to a toggle, because in LaTeX editing I leave spell-check on all the time.
 Who wouldn't?

 Spelling errors normally display as a wiggly underline, and this has evolved over time into a stable cross-platform convention.
 For my choice of color palette in the terminal, a dark mode, the colors display in GUI mode (as opposed to text mode).
 I could not elaborate on the distinction, except to say that the wiggly underline is not available in my specific terminal configuration, so instead I map the highlighting of spelling errors from underline to the color red using the line `hi SpellBad cterm=underline guifg=Red`.
 Until I made this change I was unable to see spelling errors highlighted, even with spell-check toggled on.